-NAME AND ADDRESS Date Dear Name of parent/carer(s) During a recent attendance check, it has been brought to m x%.
-As you know good attendance is very important and we · We appreciate that there are many circumstances that can Although you may have already had contact with the schoo to remind you that as a school we are able to offer many ar l about your child's absences, we would like If there is any situation which you feel may be affecting you support with, please contact our Home School Liaison Mana • It is widely acknowledged that good attendance supports chevelopment according to Ofsted 2002, and children who a achieve good results.
-We look forward to working closely with you on this matter attendance. and seeing the improvement in your child's Yours sincerely Academy Head
+NAME AND ADDRESS Date Dear Name of parent/carer(s) During a recent attendance check, it has been brought to my As you know good attendance is very important and we are We appreciate that there are many circumstances that can a you may have already had contact with the school about you that as a school we are able to offer many areas of support to ur child's absences, we would like to remind you If there is any situation which you feel may be affecting your with, please contact our Home School Liaison Manager, via t , , , , , , , , , , , , , , , , , , , , It is widely acknowledged that good attendance supports chi development according to Ofsted 2002, and children who at good results.
+We look forward to working closely with you on this matter a attendance. and seeing the improvement in your child's Yours sincerely Academy Head

-Part timetable checklist
+Appendix G Part-time timetable checklist

 Action Evidence

 Reason for P/T

-Consultation with SENCO / Assistant Head
+Consultation with SENCO / Academy Head

 Meeting with Parents -consent signed

 Agreed timetable

 Local Authority Informed

-School staff aware and office informed re attendance pattern
+School staff aware and office informed re

+attendance pattern

 Review Meetings

 Exit Plan